-- If you aren’t sure whether or not you need a CSA, consider consulting a financial advisor first.
+- Handling your finances wisely can be a confusing challenge.
+That’s where the insights and guidance of a financial advisor can be so helpful.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Do you know how much you’ll need to retire?
 What will your 401(k) be worth when you stop working?
 How much will you rely on Social Security in retirement?
 If you aren’t quite ready to consult at CSA or financial advisor about these concerns, SmartAsset’s retirement guide can help with the small details.

-- Estate planning can be complex depending on which state you live in.
-SmartAsset’s estate planning guide can tell you how a state’s laws and taxes will affect your heirs.
+- Be sure to check out SmartAsset’s estate planning guide, which can tell you how a state’s laws and taxes will affect your heirs.
 It can also point you toward financial advisors with estate planning expertise.

 Photo credit: ©iStock.com/FluxFactory, ©iStock.com/FG Trade, ©iStock.com/skynesher